scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 <details markdown="1">
 <summary><em>Derivation Step 2 (optional): why this forward diffusion yields the squared-score objective above</em> (click to expand)</summary>

+We now analyze **how the KL divergence between two solutions of the Fokker–Planck equation evolves in time**.
-We now analyze **how the KL divergence between two solutions of the same forward SDE evolves in time**.
-This will give the KL–contraction identity that underlies the objective written just above.
+We now analyze **how the KL divergence between two solutions of the same Fokker–Planck equation evolves in time**.

 Assume that both $p(\mathbf{x}, t)$ and $q(\mathbf{x}, t)$ satisfy the same Fokker–Planck equation with drift $f(\mathbf{x}, t)$ and diffusion strength $g(t)$: